IIITLucknowSWEngg/CSAICSBTeam021/SRS.md

 ---

-# Abuse Case Diagram for Byju's Clone
+# Abuse Case Diagram for Byju's Competitor

-The following abuse case diagram describes potential abusive scenarios and interactions within the Byju's Clone application.
+The following abuse case diagram describes potential abusive scenarios and interactions within the Byju's Competitor application.
 These abuse cases represent malicious or harmful behaviors from users that could affect the system's integrity, user experience, or platform safety.
 The system is designed to handle and prevent these abuse cases through preventive measures and reporting mechanisms.

 ## Actors